santiRenso/FEGA-onboarding/docs/topics/technical-operational/index.md

   <h5>What could have gone better?</h5>

   The helpdesk team spent a lot of time on developing the content of the website.
 A cookie-cutter template could have made it easier for us.
-We were also missing graphical guidelines for how to make the website align with other nodes’ websites (but still make it visually distinguishable from https://ega-archive.org).<br><br>
+We were also missing graphical guidelines for how to make the website align with other nodes' websites but still make it visually distinguishable from https://ega-archive.org.<br><br>

   <h5>What did we learn?</h5>